awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 \([back to top](#troubleshooting)\)

-## AWS Cloud9 Installer doesn't finish after displaying: "Package Cloud9 IDE 1"<a name="cloud9-installer-failed"></a>
+## AWS Cloud9 installer doesn't finish after displaying: "Package Cloud9 IDE 1"<a name="cloud9-installer-failed"></a>

 **Issue:** AWS Cloud9 is installed on your existing Amazon EC2 instance or on your own server as part of the process of creating an SSH development environment\.
 The installation stalls after you see this message in the **AWS Cloud9 Installer** dialog box: "Package Cloud9 IDE 1"\.
 If you choose **Cancel**, you see the following message: "Installation Failed\."
 This error occurs when AWS Cloud9 packages can't be installed on the customer's SSH host\.